stephangriesel/telerik-blogs/how-to-create-a-custom-react-hook.md

 4. Never call a Hook from a regular function
 5. Hooks can call other Hooks

 If you would like, you can enforce these rules in your team with an [ES Lint plugin](https://reactjs.org/docs/hooks-rules.html#eslint-plugin).
 Also on that same page [there are good explanations](https://reactjs.org/docs/hooks-rules.html#explanation) on why these rules are required.
-Feel free to read up on that, it's about a 5 minute read.

 ## Create a Custom Hook of Your Own

-I really liked something that was tweeted out today by [Adam Rackis](https://twitter.com/AdamRackis)... "[Hooks unleash a level of composition well above and beyond anything we've seen](https://twitter.com/AdamRackis/status/1095408337498316805)".
+I really liked something that was tweeted out recently by [Adam Rackis](https://twitter.com/AdamRackis): "[Hooks unleash a level of composition well above and beyond anything we've seen](https://twitter.com/AdamRackis/status/1095408337498316805)."
 What I would have you understand about Hooks is that all of the great changes that we have seen with Classes and how we have so many options for composition, well that's all available in Hooks now.
 This means that now our hands are not tied when it comes to the composition of functional components in React.
 And this is a huge advancement for React developers.

-Custom Hooks are JavaScript functions whose name starts with `use` and that may call other Hooks.
-So a custom Hook is merely a normal function.
-By adding the word `use` to the beginning, it let's us know that this special function follows the rules of Hooks we stated in the section above.
+Custom Hooks are JavaScript functions whose names are prefixed with the word `use`.
+A custom Hook is normal function but we hold them to a different standard.
+By adding the word `use` to the beginning, it lets us know that this function follows the rules of Hooks.

-I went through all of this information above because I really wanted you to be setup to understand when, where, and how to use Hooks.
-Now we will do one final thing in this article.
-We will take what I know to be the simplest piece of logic that we already know about and create the simplest custom Hook I can think of.
+With a better understanding of Hooks, lets take what we know to be a simple piece of code, our document title update, and create a simple custom Hook.

-If you remember, we had the example of how to update the document title using the `useEffect` Hook.
-Well, this seems like something we may want to do on several pages or inside several different functional components in our app.
+It seems like something we may want to do on several pages or inside several different functional components in our app.
 When some type of information changes we want to update the document title with some type of string.
-As well, we don't want to repeat this logic inside every functional component.
+Additionally, we don't want to repeat this logic inside every functional component.
 We will start by extracting this code into a Hook locally on the same page, and then see how the same hook can be imported into many components and co-located.
-Pretty simple right.
+Pretty simple right?

 So we know that a Hook can call a Hook.
 And if that is true then our custom Hook can also call one of the React Core Basic Hooks, like `useEffect`.
-Do you see where I am going with this?
 Let's review a functional component that updates the document title one more time.
 The code below can also be seen in [this StackBlitz example](https://stackblitz.com/edit/react-state-hook-05?file=Counter.js).

     import React, { Component, useState, useEffect } from 'react';